KxSystems/docs/docs/ref/prd.md

 ---
-title: prd, prds – product and running products | Reference | kdb+ and q documentation
+title: prd, prds – product and running products | Reference | KDB-X and q documentation
 description: prd and prds are q keywords that return respectively the product and the cumulating products of their arguments.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `prd`, `prds`

 _Product/s_

 ## `prd`